 Looking For Answers

 This mystery has intrigued me for years and I hate not having an answer.
 Most of these sites I have no idea or even a vague idea of what could be going on.
 The land for both examples appears to be undisturbed with a lot of topsoil, the fact that other sites on the property or in very close proximity were overlaid with no issues tells me the map maker was accurate or at least close enough that these sites should have been found if they were there.
 To not find any iron, bricks, pottery, glass and other debris makes no sense to me at all especially since these examples would have been there when iron would have been readily available and heavily relied upon.
-These are only a few examples and it has happened a handful of times throughout the years.
+These are only a few examples and it has happened a handful of times throughout the years when I have been researching metal detecting sites.
 It is something I someday hope to have answered.
 If you have any ideas or theories I would love to hear them!